dojo/widgets/src/menu/README.md

 # Creating Menus

-Dojo 2 provides a set of widgets that can be used to create menus: `MenuItem`, which wraps a `DNode` and represents a single item within a menu; `Menu`, which renders a list of menu items; and `SubMenu`, which renders a `Menu` with an additional `MenuItem` used to toggle the menu in and out of view.
+Dojo 2 provides a set of widgets that can be used to create menus: `MenuItem`, which wraps a `DNode` and represents a single item within a menu; `Menu`, which renders a list of menu items; `SubMenu`, which renders a `Menu` with an additional `MenuItem` used to toggle the menu in and out of view; and `MenuBar`, which is a light widget that renders its children to a `SlidePane` beneath a specified breakpoint.
 Due to the generic nature of `Menu`, there are certain patterns that should be followed when using it to guarantee the best experience for all users.

 ## Basic Usage